mikerst/mikethomas.design/src/work/from-zero-to-one-uk-energy.md

 <figure>
     <img alt="An image showing key design details" src="/_assets/img/case-study__2024__exchange--future7.jpg" />
-    <figcaption>I also prototyped a 'create new listing' flow to help illustrate our vision for a how we could enable to creation of listings beyond just one the market.</figcaption>
+    <figcaption>I also prototyped a 'create new listing' flow to help illustrate our vision for a how we could enable the creation of listings beyond just one the market.</figcaption>
 </figure>

 <figure>